Skip Navigation

 After the Sale

-The Market Animal Sale Committee makes arrangements to have all the animals purchased in the sale either delivered to a local meat market for processing or resold through a commercial market.
+The Market Animal Exhibitor makes arrangements to have all the animals purchased in the sale either delivered to a local meat market for processing or resold through a commercial market.
 Buyers indicate how they want their animals handled at the time they purchase the animal.
 Be sure to thank buyers and bidders in person and in writing after the sale.
 Be sure to write the name of the buyer and sale price on your exhibitor card immediately after the sale.
 Exhibitors are required to feed, water, and care for the animal they sold until it is loaded out Monday evening.

 Pen Take Down